CSTS: A Canonical Security Telemetry Substrate for AI-Native Cyber Detection: Deployment Model and Tiered Adoption

-This tier aligns directly with graph-based detection paradigms demonstrated in prior work on lateral movement and zero-day detection \cite{lateral_movement_uba,zdt_flow}.
-Instead of reconstructing relationships within each analytic pipeline, CSTS defines them once at the substrate level.
+This tier aligns directly with graph-based detection paradigms demonstrated in prior work on lateral movement, anomaly detection, and zero-day threat modeling~\cite{lateral_movement_uba,zdt_flow}.
+Instead of reconstructing relationships independently inside each detection pipeline, CSTS defines them once at the substrate level and exposes them as reusable canonical objects.